 Is Pamela Anderson vegan?

 Yes, Pamela Anderson lives a vegan lifestyle.
-The Baywatch star, 54, has been vegan for around 30 years, as of January 2021, meaning she went vegan sometimes in her early- or mid-20s.
+The Baywatch star, 54, stated in January 2021 that she's been vegan for around 30 years, meaning she went vegan sometimes in her early- or mid-20s.
 And for the past three decades, she has used her platform to advocate for animal welfare in a number of ways.

 In 2018, she executive produced the popular Netflix documentary The Game Changers, which educated numerous viewers on some of the incredible vegan professional athletes out there.
 And in the past, Anderson has participated in demonstrations at KFC; she has called out animal testing on talk shows; and she publicly asked Miuccia Prada to stop using fur in Prada’s collections — and within a year, the fashion house complied.